For a good while, I was doing Improv Theater a couple of times a week.

 The whole point of "yes and" is to establish rapport.

 Why?
-So you and your scene partner(s) can play with each other (no, not in that way, you naughty girl).
+So you and your scene partner(s) can play with each other.

 It's kind of like when you're deep in conversation with a person you care for and then your phone rings.